pachyderm/pachyderm/doc/fundamentals/getting_data_out_of_pachyderm.md

 edges               754542b89c1c47a5b657e60381c06c71   <none>                             2 minutes ago        Less than a second   22.22 KiB
 ```

 In this case, we have one output commit per input commit on `images`.
-However, this might get more complicated for pipelines with multiple branches, multiple PFS inputs, etc.  To confirm which commits correspond to which outputs, we can use `flush-commit`.
-In particular, we can call `flush-commit` on any one of our commits into `images` to see which output came from this particular commit:
+However, this might get more complicated for pipelines with multiple branches, multiple PFS inputs, etc.  To confirm which commits correspond to which outputs, we can use `flush commit`.
+In particular, we can call `flush commit` on any one of our commits into `images` to see which output came from this particular commit:

 ```sh
 $ pachctl flush commit images@a9678d2a439648c59636688945f3c6b5